mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 Reauthentication
 ================

-If it is possible to force a reauthenictation on a connection, the driver MUST test the following:
+If it is possible to force a reauthentication on a connection, the driver MUST test the following:

 #.
 Clear the cache